svdasein/logstash-codec-mtrraw/README.md

-# Logstash Plugin
+# logstash-codec-mtrraw

-This is a plugin for [Logstash](https://github.com/elastic/logstash).
+This is a codec plugin for [Logstash](https://github.com/elastic/logstash).

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

 ## Documentation

-The logstash mtrraw codec wraps together a bunch of logic that makes it easy to use mtr --raw output in your ELK infrastructure.
+The logstash mtrraw codec wraps together a bunch of logic that makes it easy to use mtr --raw output in your ELK infrastructure (or whatever you're sending logstash data to).

 ### Installation